 Teen Found Guilty in Lynching

 CLEARFIELD, Pa.
-(AP) _ After deliberating for less than three hours, a jury found a 16-year-old girl guilty of killing a learning-disabled teen-ager so she wouldn't tattle about a plan to run away to Florida.
+(AP) _ A 16-year-old girl was convicted Thursday of hanging a learning-disabled teen-ager and bashing the gasping girl’s face with a rock so she wouldn’t tattle about a plan to run away to Florida.

-Ms. Holtmeyer could get life in prison.
-Prosecutors dropped their plans to seek the death penalty at the request of Kimberly's family.
+Jessica Holtmeyer could get life in prison for the killing of Kimberly Jo Dotts, 15.
+Prosecutors dropped their plans to seek the death penalty against Ms. Holtmeyer at the request of Kimberly’s family.

 Someone complained that Kimberly might snitch on them.
 A noose was pulled over her head, the other end slung over a maple branch, and Ms. Holtmeyer and 18-year-old Aaron Straw yanked on the rope with all their strength, witnesses said.